 News story from yesterday.

-President Obama lent support on Tuesday night for the Phoenix Suns protest of their home state's new immigration law.
+President Obama lent support on Tuesday night for the Phoenix Sons protest of their home state's new immigration law.

-The president said it was terrific that the NBA Phoenix Suns were socially engaged enough to wage a protest during a home playoff game by wearing the Los Suns jerseys they typically only wear for games celebrating Hispanic heritage.
+The president said it was terrific that the NBA Phoenix Sons were socially engaged enough to wage a protest during a home playoff game by wearing the Low Sons jerseys they typically only wear for games celebrating Hispanic heritage.

-I think it's terrific that the Sons, who obviously feel very strongly about their community, recognize that a big part of their community felt threatened by this new law.
+I think it's terrific that the Suns, who obviously feel very strongly about their community, recognize that a big part of their community felt threatened by this new law.

 So while he doesn't support boycotts, he supports any entity on the side he has chosen, which is against the people of Arizona.

-He is sided against the people of Arizona, so he may not endorse boycotts, but he didn't, he didn't uh he didn't uh disparage them either.
+So he may not endorse boycotts, but he didn't disparage them either.

-You know, Arizona, I mean like every other state in the country, they're in the red, they've got financial problems.
+You know, Arizona, I mean, like every other state in the country, they're in the red.

-Remember the audio summits we had yesterday, James Carville all upset, a lack of response from Obama.
+Remember the audio celebrities we had yesterday, James Carville all upset, a lack of response from Obama?

-Remember, this was yesterday morning and Good Morning America.
+Remember, this was yesterday morning on Good Morning America.

 The President of the United States could have come down here.